June 2021 Strategic Plan Update

 Receiving recognition in the categories of both “Diversity & Inclusion” and “Social Impact” is a video of our incomparable Bobby Lacy II delivering his poem “Resistance,” which he wrote in collaboration with Dr. Michael Nickens, who also goes by Doc Nix.
 The poem and video were developed for the University’s 2020 Winter Commencement presentation, and as part of the Green Machine’s ongoing Activist-Artist initiative.
 View "Resistance."

-LuLu Géza Kelemen, Assistant Director for the Center of Culture, Equity, and Empowerment’s LGBTQ+ Resources, will have their work on gender identity featured in the upcoming edition of Discover Sociology from SAGE Publications.
+LuLu Géza Kelemen, Assistant Director for LGBTQ+ Resources Center, will have their work on gender identity featured in the upcoming edition of Discover Sociology from SAGE Publications.
 According sage.com:

 “Discover Sociology presents sociology as a discipline of curious minds.
 The authors inspire curiosity about the social world and empower students by providing the theoretical, conceptual, and empirical tools they need to understand, analyze, and even change the world in which they live.”